Gulf of Tonkin incident: Johnson's speech to the American people

-Shortly before midnight, on August 4, Johnson interrupted national television to make an announcement in which he described an attack by North Vietnamese vessels on two U.S. Navy warships, Maddox and Turner Joy, and requested authority to undertake a military response.
-Johnson's speech repeated the theme that "dramatized Hanoi/Ho Chi Minh as the aggressor and which put the United States into a more acceptable defensive posture."
+Shortly before midnight, on 4 August, Johnson interrupted national television to make an announcement in which he described an attack by North Vietnamese vessels on two U.S. Navy warships, Maddox and Turner Joy, and requested authority to undertake a military response.
+Johnson's speech repeated the theme that "dramatized Hanoi/Hồ Chí Minh as the aggressor and which put the United States into a more acceptable defensive posture.
 Johnson also referred to the attacks as having taken place "on the high seas", suggesting that they had occurred in international waters.

 He emphasized commitment to both the American people, and the South Vietnamese government.
 He also reminded Americans that there was no desire for war.
 "A close scrutiny of Johnson's public statements ... reveals no mention of preparations for overt warfare and no indication of the nature and extent of covert land and air measures that already were operational."
-Johnson's statements were short to "minimize the U.S. role in the conflict; a clear inconsistency existed between Johnson's actions and his public discourse."
+Johnson's statements were short to "minimize the U.S. role in the conflict; a clear inconsistency existed between Johnson's actions and his public discourse.

-Within thirty minutes of the August 4 incident, Johnson had decided on retaliatory attacks (dubbed "Operation Pierce Arrow").
+Within thirty minutes of the incident, Johnson had decided on retaliatory attacks (dubbed "Operation Pierce Arrow").
 That same day he used the "hot line" to Moscow, and assured the Soviets he had no intent in opening a broader war in Vietnam.
-Early on August 5, Johnson publicly ordered retaliatory measures stating, "The determination of all Americans to carry out our full commitment to the people and to the government of South Vietnam will be redoubled by this outrage."
+Early on 5 August, Johnson publicly ordered retaliatory measures stating, "The determination of all Americans to carry out our full commitment to the people and to the government of South Vietnam will be redoubled by this outrage."
 One hour and forty minutes after his speech, aircraft launched from U.S. carriers reached North Vietnamese targets.
-On August 5, at 10:40, these planes bombed four torpedo boat bases and an oil-storage facility in Vinh.
+On 5 August, at 10:40, these planes bombed four torpedo boat bases and an oil-storage facility in Vinh.